ducmint864/defrost-launcher-vercel/README.md

 ## Introduction 📕

 **Defrost Launcher** is a cutting-edge decentralized platform designed to empower the crypto community by enabling users to fund promising crypto projects seamlessly.
-Leveraging the robust capabilities of Bifrost, Defrost Launchpad offers unparalleled cross-chain interoperability, ensuring a smooth and secure funding experience across multiple blockchain networks.
+Leveraging the robust capabilities of Bifrost, Defrost Launcher offers unparalleled cross-chain interoperability, ensuring a smooth and secure funding experience across multiple blockchain networks.

-Whether you're an investor looking to support innovative projects or a developer seeking funding for your crypto venture, Defrost Launchpad provides the tools and incentives to foster growth and success in the decentralized ecosystem.
+Whether you're an investor looking to support innovative projects or a developer seeking funding for your crypto venture, Defrost Launcher provides the tools and incentives to foster growth and success in the decentralized ecosystem.

 <p align="center">
   <img src="https://i.pinimg.com/736x/9b/25/85/9b2585e8d357db63f6900494ae65fd5c.jpg" alt="logo-white" width="120" height="120"/>